byuids-resumes/SpencerGuo-s_Resume/docs/index.md

 __Good2Go__, Consultant

 - Collected road images from Google API.
-- Built a convolutional neural network (CNN) to train our machine.
+- Built a convolutional neural network (CNN) to predict the number of lines in a road image.
 - Used hyperparameters and image augmentation to improve the model by more than 30%.

-### Dashabord Developer
+### Dashboard Developer

 `April 2020 - July 2020`
 __Heritage Home Health Care & Hospice__, Rexburg, ID

-- Collaborated with teammates on problem shooting and in ETL process.
+- Collaborated with teammates on troubleshooting and in ETL process.
-- Masted basic Google Data Studio within two weeks.
+- Mastered basic Google Data Studio within two weeks.
 - Developed and presented ad-hoc dashboards to solve client's needs.